5 Tips For Copyright Infringement: Social Media Channels

 Have you ever thought that the creative posts you’re uploading on social media can be copy-pasted by someone else even though you’re the actual owner of the post?
 On every original content you post, you have an exclusive right to protect it from others who try to steal it.
 Here, “original” plays a major role in understanding an exclusive right.
 Everything you post online should be your original creation to get copyright protection.

 The copyright will protect your content, meaning no individual, company, or entity can repost or post your content under their name.
-However, if he does, then he would be liable for copyright infringement.
+However, if he does, he would be liable for copyright infringement.
 In this article, the author explains the issues of copyright infringement in social media channels by referencing the copyright laws of India and the US.

 Also, if you want to know about Patent Infringement, you can read the article below:

-What is Copyright?
+What is copyright?

 In simpler words, copyright is an exclusive right provided to a person who has created an original work, and he has the right to use his work in any way.
-Here, the term “work” includes a wide range of creations such as artistic, literary, cinematographic, photographic, etc. Once you create an original work under copyright laws, you hold ownership over the work, which anyone cannot take away.
+Here, “work” includes a wide range of creations such as artistic, literary, cinematographic, photographic, etc. Once you create an original work under copyright laws, you hold ownership over the work, which anyone cannot take away.

-Why is copyright important in the age of Social Media?
+Why is copyright important in the age of social media?

-Another example is when a New York Federal Judge ruled in favour of the original photographer in a copyright claim.
+Another example is when a New York Federal Judge in favor of the original photographer in a copyright claim.
 The original photographer had initially posted the photo of football star Tom Brady on Snapchat, which went viral and was eventually uploaded on Twitter by some news organisations.
 The judge ruled that the news organisations had violated the Copyright Act and were held liable.

 Therefore, copyright is essentially a form of theft, which can penalise you as per the laws of your jurisdiction.